sbondai/conversions/README.md

-**Java Developer Expertise Test (60 min)**
+# Java Developer Expertise Test (60 min)

-**Part 1**

-Create a Github account on github [_https://github.com/_](https://github.com/) or use your existing account if you already have one.
+Create a Github account on github [https://github.com/](https://github.com/) or use your existing account if you already have one.

 Create a public repository for this project.

 Create an initial commit with the expertise test outline (this document) in the readme.md

 Create frequent commits of your code. (at least 1 commit every 15 min)

 Create a service capable of serving the following endpoints:

 For all of the below endpoints a log entry needs to be created for their execution duration.

-**/conversions/ktoc**
+##### /conversions/ktoc

 The ktoc endpoint should produce an output amount in celsius when given an input amount in kelvin.

-**/conversions/ctok**
+##### /conversions/ctok

 The ctok endpoint should produce an output amount in kelvin when given an input amount in celsius.

-**/conversions/mtok**
+##### /conversions/mtok

 The mtok endpoint should produce, when given an input amount in miles, an output amount in kilometers.

-**/conversions/ktom**
+##### /conversions/ktom

 The ktom endpoint should produce, when given an input amount in kilometers, an output amount in miles.